 First, let’s do a quick run through of the technology VanillaSoft is built on so you can fully understand what makes it the best sales automation solution to help you manage pre- and post-sale communications.
 VanillaSoft is a queue-based sales automation platform.
 The queue part is what drives productivity forward.
 Managers create rules around lead priority, how many times a lead should be called, the frequency of those calls, and what happens to a lead in different phases of the sales cycle.
 These rules are fully customizable.
 Managers can create multiple lead flows.
 You can have new leads called several times over the course of a week.
 Once a lead is contacted or pitched, it can be taken out of that cycle and placed in a different cycle.
 Based on these predefined priorities, the queue automatically presents the salesperson with the next-best lead to call whether that’s a new lead that just came in, a scheduled call back, or a follow up call on a lead in its sequence of required contact attempts.
 The lead then goes back into the queue based on how the salesperson dispositions the lead.
 The workflow determines when to call that lead again.

 The sales automation capabilities of VanillaSoft go beyond call and lead automation.
-You can set up email templates to automatically send emails based on how a lead is dispositioned.
+You can set up email templates to automatically send emails by using email marketing tool like Mailchimp based on how a lead is dispositioned.
 After the first contact attempt, an email can go out with messaging to complement that first call.
 When an appointment is set, emails can go out with a reminder of the appointment time on the day before the scheduled appointment.
 You can also automate nurture emails.
 If a lead goes uncontacted or is closed because of no interest, a series of emails can go out at any interval for any length of time to nurture that lead after it is no longer being called.
 You can also automate where the lead goes based on how it’s dispositioned.
 Let’s say after a policy is signed it needs to go to Quality Assurance.
 When the salesperson dispositions the lead as “Sold,” or “Policy Signed,” or whatever you designate, the lead can automatically transfer to the Quality Assurance queue for handling.
 After Quality Assurance is done with it, the lead can be sent back to the salesperson for a post-sales follow up.
 These are merely examples, not the system’s limitations.
 VanillaSoft does not box you in to a specific lead management process, it simply takes whatever process you create then automates and manages that process for you.

 Now that you have some context around what VanillaSoft can do, let’s explore the different ways you can implement the tips from above using VanillaSoft.